miqueasmd/miqueasmd/README.md

 Following that, I embarked on a journey around the world, working in training and sales across IT, sports, and languages—my three passions.

 ## 💡 Current Focus
-Data Analysis at Ironhack with a focus on Python, SQL, and machine learning applications, aiming to work in the fields of **Data Analytics** and **Machine Learning**.
+Data Analysis with a focus on Python, SQL, and machine learning applications, aiming to work in the fields of **Data Analytics** and **Machine Learning**.

 ## 🌍 Language Proficiency
 Fluent in Spanish (Native), English (Proficient), French (B1 and learning).